lilithaJVC/PDN8411_Part1/README.md

 <h1></h1>
-<p>The linear regression model provides a strong predictive performance for medical insurance charges.
+<p><h4>The linear regression model provides a strong predictive performance for medical insurance charges.
 Among the predictors, smoking status, age, and BMI have the most significant influence on charges.
 The model performed well with a reasonably high R² score and acceptable error metrics.
-This analysis highlights the value of lifestyle attributes in predicting healthcare costs, which could be useful for healthcare providers and insurance companies to assess risk and set premiums.</p>
+This analysis highlights the value of lifestyle attributes in predicting healthcare costs, which could be useful for healthcare providers and insurance companies to assess risk and set premiums.</h4></p>